Sedation Dentistry in Naperville, IL

 What Can I Expect From IV Sedation?

-There are many different medications and sedation techniques, so it is best to get specifics from a consultation with Dr. Brown.
+There are many different medications and sedation techniques, so it is best to get specifics from a consultation with our team.
 Since you will be receiving sedative medication, you will need a companion to drive you to the appointment.
-Dr. Brown will begin by monitoring your vital signs, including heart rate and blood pressure, to make sure that you stay completely safe through the procedure.
-If you are concerned about getting a needle, Dr. Brown has techniques to make you comfortable before the IV is started.
+Our team will begin by monitoring your vital signs, including heart rate and blood pressure, to make sure that you stay completely safe through the procedure.
+If needles make you nervous, we have a technique to make you comfortable before the IV is started.
 The dentistry will all be performed while you are relaxed and totally comfortable.
 When it is safe for you to travel, your companion will take you home, and then you will rest comfortably for the rest of the day.

 Is IV Sedation Safe?